Kick-Start Your Diversity & Inclusion Initiatives With a Focus on Equity

 Avoid These 3 Common Mistakes in Your Organization’s Diversity & Inclusion Efforts

-If your experience is like many others, your organization’s commitment to diversity & inclusion just isn’t translating into desired results.
-You know that accessing the full potential of all your talent is a strategic imperative – studies have repeatedly shown that diverse teams drive better business performance, and companies with more diversity become more innovative, and resilient, and better able to respond to complex challenges.
+You know that accessing the full potential of all your talent is a strategic imperative – studies have repeatedly shown that diverse teams drive better business performance, and companies with more diversity become more innovative, resilient, and better able to respond to complex challenges.

-Another recent study found nearly 75% of employees in underrepresented groups — women, racial and ethnic minorities, and LGBTQ employees — do not feel they’ve personally benefited from their companies’ diversity and inclusion programs.
-That doesn’t even address a broader array of traits and identities, such as generation and national culture, or people with disabilities, which are also relevant to an organizations’ workforce.
+But a study from Harvard Business Review found nearly 75% of employees in underrepresented groups — women, racial and ethnic minorities, and LGBTQ employees — don’t feel they’ve personally benefited from their companies’ diversity and inclusion programs.
+That doesn’t even address a broader array of traits and identities, such as generation and national culture, or people with disabilities, which are also relevant to an organization’s workforce.

-Organizations struggle with their workplace diversity, equity, and inclusion (DEI) initiatives for many reasons.
+Organizations struggle with their workplace diversity and inclusion initiatives for many reasons.
 We see a few common missteps:

 People across organizations are frustrated.
 Champions of diversity wonder what else they can do.
-Leaders are looking for results.
-Employees are tired of the messaging and training that makes people uncomfortable, rather than supports them in their real-life, day-to-day interactions.
-Everyone wishes there was a better solution.
+Leaders are looking for the right solutions.
+Employees need training that supports them in their real-life, day-to-day interactions.

 What to do instead: We’ve learned from our clients — and our own experiences — that aligning awareness and education with targeted action can change the pattern and foster real progress.
-Progress requires thoughtful leadership, so focus your efforts on leadership training to shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
+Progress requires thoughtful leadership, so focus your efforts on building more equitable, diverse, and inclusive organizations.

 The emphasis on individual responsibility often continues when organizations introduce well-intentioned measures to foster greater diversity & inclusion.
 Individuals who are part of dominant groups or who hold positions of power and influence are charged with learning and implementing changes.
 “Diverse” individuals are often put in the spotlight or expected to help their colleagues get it right.
 On any given day, an employee may be working with a willing ally, compliant colleague, or resistant co-worker.

 But by leaning too heavily on individuals without developing organizational processes and practices, decisions are inconsistent, and people remain wary, or even demoralized.
-Progress is slow, and the positive impact of diversity in the workplace falls short of expectations.
+Progress is slow, and the realization of a more diverse workplace falls short of expectations.

-What to do instead: To accelerate positive impact, invest in culture and systems that create and reinforce diversity and inclusion throughout the employee experience — and give equity top priority.
+What to do instead: To accelerate change and positive impact, invest in culture and systems that create and reinforce diversity & inclusion throughout the employee experience — and give equity top priority.
 Without a focus on equity, efforts to promote diversity & inclusion are laudable, but not sustainable.

-Organizations can tackle the challenges, avoid serious missteps, and fast-forward progress by customizing their EDI efforts using CCL’s 4-stage REAL framework.
-The approach involves senior leaders taking responsibility for organizational change while addressing EDI as a through team and individual capability.
+Organizations can tackle the challenges, avoid serious missteps, and fast-forward progress on diversity and inclusion by using our 4-stage REAL™ framework to take action.
+The approach involves senior leaders taking responsibility for organizational change, while addressing EDI through building greater team and individual capability.

-We can partner with you to create leadership solutions to shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
-Learn more about our customized EDI solutions at www.ccl.org/edi.
+We can partner with you to create custom diversity and inclusion initiatives that shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
+Learn more about our equity, diversity, and inclusion practice and solutions.